naqqibb/Tives/README.md

 Cultural Analysis: Interpreting and analyzing data to uncover patterns, meanings, and to cultural significance between real cultures.

-Ethnographic methods are valuable in diverse fields, including technology and systems design, where understanding user behavior
+Ethnographic methods are valuable in diverse fields, including technology and the systems design, where understanding user behavior